How to change up your workout routine for fall

 With shorter days come dark mornings and evenings.
 While this shouldn't discourage you from walking or running outside, just be smart about it.
 Wear reflective workout clothes, carry a flashlight, and stay clear of heavy traffic roads.

 Fall is the perfect time to rejuvenate the body, mind, and spirit.
-Regularly schedule self-care by getting a massage after exercising, learning to meditate, and taking an art class.
-Treat yourself with activities that promote wellness.
+Regularly schedule self-care by getting a massage after exercising, learning to meditate, doing yoga, and taking an art class.
+Treat yourself to all kinds of activities that promote wellness.

 6. Cut yourself some slack

-Remember that it takes roughly four weeks for your body to adapt to lifestyle changes.
+Remember that your body can take a few weeks to adapt to lifestyle changes.
 Instead of giving up right away, give yourself a break.
-Try to stick with a program for a month, and don't get discouraged if you don't see results right away.
+Try to stick with an exercise program for at least a month, and don't get discouraged if you don't see results immediately.

 7. Get motivated

 Different things motivate people.
-Some want to lose weight, while others want to strengthen and tone their bodies.
+Some want to become more flexible and reduce stress, while others want to strengthen and tone their body.
 Choose something you enjoy doing that'll help you achieve your goals.

 8. Stay hydrated

-Be sure to stay hydrated even when temperatures cool down.
-People often feel less thirsty when it's cooler outside.
-This is why it's crucial to keep on top of your fluid intake throughout the day.
+Be sure to stay hydrated even as temperatures cool down.
+People often feel less thirsty when it's cooler outside, which is why it's crucial to keep on top of your fluid intake throughout the day.

 9. Turn chores into a workout

 Instead of dreading raking up all those leaves in the backyard, turn it into a workout!
-You can burn between 300 and 400 calories per hour just raking leaves -- not only is it a great cardio workout, but it helps to tone and strengthen your body, too.
+You can burn between 300 and 400 calories per hour just by raking leaves — not only is it a great cardio workout, but it helps tone and strengthen your body, too.

-As the weather cools down and begins to change, it can be challenging staying motivated.
-When you can't exercise outdoors, don't be afraid to workout indoors, too.
+As the weather cools down and changes, staying motivated can be challenging.
+Don't be afraid to work out indoors when the weather is bad, and you can't exercise outdoors.
 Varying your workouts will keep you engaged and motivated.